animatlabs/animatlabs.github.io/_drafts/2026-09-07-supply-chain-security-sbom.md

 ---
 title: "Supply Chain Security: SBOM, Package Signing, and the 500-Package Attack"
 excerpt: >-
-  "500+ npm packages compromised in one attack.
+  500+ npm packages compromised in one attack.
 Your NuGet packages could be next.
-Protecting your .NET supply chain with SBOMs and signed builds."
+Protecting your .NET supply chain with SBOMs and signed builds.
 categories:
   - Technical
   - Security